 The furthest down case is the case of the busted machinery.
 Now, that case is doing a rise.
-You understand if the needle is simply doing a cyclic stick fall, stick fall, stick fall, back in a Pock already.
+You understand if the needle is simply doing a cyclic stick-fall, stick-fall, he's in a Rock already.
 Run the process I've given you or try to get him to remember or get his past auditor or something to give you the Rock.
 Or just straighten him out with Connectedness which is the absolute last resort.
 You've got ahold of that case now, but this third case, you've got to get in there and pitch?
 Got to get in there and pitch on.
 And he's a case of busted machinery.
 He collects it.